 Investing in People (iiP) is a Competency-Based Solution for staff, supervisors and HR professionals to translate vision, values and strategy into necessary behaviours that deliver for delivering high-value products and services to customers and contribute to desired business goals.
-Managers and HR leaders using competencies are able to tackle critical organisational challenges, and increase employee engagement.
+Therefore, managers and HR leaders using competencies are able to tackle critical organisational challenges, and increase employee engagement.

-Please, watch our video for a short introduction or get your trial access here:
+Please, watch our video for a short introduction or get your trial access here.

 If you wish to know more about competency frameworks, the foundation of our Investing in People system, please go on and read here:

-Behavioural indicators are observable and measurable behaviours that allow conclusions about someone’s knowledge, skills and attitudes that contribute to individual success – the eligibility and the suitability for a certain job in a certain environment.
+Secondly, behavioural indicators are observable and measurable behaviours that allow conclusions about someone’s knowledge, skills and attitudes that contribute to individual success – the eligibility and the suitability for a certain job in a certain environment.

 A typical competency framework outlines core competencies, leadership competencies and functional competencies.

-Business Ethics, Passion to Serve or Customer Orientation are examples for core competencies.
-Since this kind of core competencies are deeply rooted in someone’s value system, it is sheer impossible to develop them.
-Hence, these competencies need to be searched for when recruiting someone.
+“Business Ethics”, “Passion to Serve” or “Customer Orientation” are examples for core competencies.
+Since this kind of core competencies are part of someone’s value system, it is sheer impossible to develop them.
+Hence, these competencies require targeted recruitment.

-Business Understanding, Creative Problem Solving, Change Management or Self-Development are examples for easier to develop core competencies because they are rather based on knowledge and skills.
+“Business Understanding”, “Creative Problem Solving”, “Change Management” or “Self-Development” are examples for easier to develop core competencies because they are rather based on knowledge and skills.

-Leading Unselfishly or Respectful Communication are examples for competencies that are based on someone’s attitudes and mindset.
+“Leading Unselfishly” or “Respectful Communication” are examples for competencies that are based on someone’s attitudes and mindset.

-Budget Administration, Contract Management, Procurement or Technical Mastery are examples for competencies someone needs to attain in order to be successful in a Finance Function.
-Staff members who are not involved in Finance may not need these competencies.
+“Budget Administration”, “Contract Management”, “Procurement” or “Technical Mastery” are examples for competencies someone needs to attain in order to be successful in a Finance Function.
+Staff members not working in Finance may not need these competencies.
 They may have totally different competency requirements.

 Gaining experience in different areas will provide him with opportunities to develop particular types of knowledge and expertise.
 The skills identified will be more relevant, at any given time, to some individuals than to others.

-Competency Based HR solutions help organisations to achieve organisational goals by standardising and integrating all HR activities based on competencies.
+In conclusion, competency Based HR solutions help organisations to achieve organisational goals by standardising and integrating all HR activities based on competencies.

-Through the application of competencies, you are able to:
+And, through the application of competencies, you are able to: